Teaching and Supervision

 Remote Sensing Methods for Wildfire Landcover Change Detection

+Forests play a crucial role in preserving our planet, serving as carbon sinks that absorb CO2 and regulating the climate.
+Due to climate change, natural ecosystems on Earth were heavily impacted and forests are more and more threatened by severe wildfires.
 In 2016 and 2019, Australia, especially the Tasmanian island, was subjected to some of the most widespread and devastating wildfires in recent history.
 What made these fires so devastating is the particularly ”dense bush” type of Australian vegetation that they affected.
-In 2016, large areas within the Tasmania World Heritage Area and the Arthur-Pieman Conservation area were destroyed.
+In 2016, large parts of the Tasmania World Heritage Area and the Arthur-Pieman Conservation Area were destroyed.
 These vegetation communities are unique and take thousands of years to regrow.
-Many of the affected areas are remote and largely inaccessible, making a ground assessment of the true scale of the fire devastation difficult, in some locations even impossible.
+Many affected areas are remote and largely inaccessible, making a ground assessment of the true scale of the fire devastation difficult, in some locations even impossible.
 In this Geomatic Method seminar, you will use multispectral remote sensing images of Sentinel-2A and Landsat-8 satellites to identify the extent of the wildfires within the Arthur-Pieman Conservation area and estimate the types and amounts of vegetation that were affected by the 2016 burn.

 Participants will individually execute 12 assignment tasks.
 The tasks will be split into two parts:

-computer work, comprised of 10 practical tasks and several questions about satellite image pre-processing methods (e.g., spatial and radiometric corrections), spectral analyses (e.g., automatic image classifications), and landcover change detection (e.g., basic statistics).
+computer work, consisting in 10 practical tasks and several questions about satellite image pre-processing methods (e.g., spatial and radiometric corrections), spectral analyses (e.g., automatic image classifications), and landcover change detection (e.g., basic statistics).
 The results will be submitted to the lecturer as a report, i.e., *.PDF or *.DOCX digital document written in English.

 Each of the 2 x 45 min seminars will consist of: